MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 The steps in this article are based on the following best practices:

 - **Deploy Office with Configuration Manager (Current Branch)**.
 For more details, see [Choose how to deploy](plan-office-365-proplus.md#step-1---choose-how-to-deploy).
-- **Manage updates with Configuration Manager**.
-This is the only option available when deploying with the Office Client Management dashboard and Office 365 Installer wizard.
-For more details, see [Manage updates to Office 365 ProPlus with System Center Configuration Manager](deployoffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md).
-- **Build two Office installation packages**: One package uses Semi-Annual Channel for 32-bit and the other uses Semi-Annual Channel (Targeted) for 32-bit.
+- **Build two Office installation packages**: One package uses Semi-Annual Channel for 64-bit and the other uses Semi-Annual Channel (Targeted) for 64-bit.
 Each installation package includes all the core Office apps.
-If you want to deploy the 64-bit version of Office, you can create additional installation packages.
+If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
+To deploy both versions, you create additional installation packages.
 For more details, see [Define your source files](plan-office-365-proplus.md#step-4---define-your-source-files).
 - **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
 For more details, see [Choose your update channels](plan-office-365-proplus.md#step-3---choose-your-update-channels).

-You can customize these options to match the requirements for your organization, including managing updates with Configuration Manager, deploying to more than two groups, changing update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
 For more information on those customizations, see [Customize your deployment](deployoffice/deploy-office-365-proplus-with-system-center-configuration-manager#customize-your-deployment).

 ## Step 1 - Review and update your Configuration Manager infrastructure

 From an infrastructure standpoint, deploying Office 365 ProPlus with Configuration Manager is similar to other software deployments and doesn't require any special customization.
 That said, the following options can make your Office deployment easier and more efficient:

 - Use the Current Branch of Configuration Manager.
 For more details, see [Which branch of Configuration Manager should I use?](https://docs.microsoft.com/en-us/sccm/core/understand/which-branch-should-i-use)
 - Enable peer cache on your clicent devices.
-Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying updates <to  client devices in remote locations.
+Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying updates to  client devices in remote locations.
 For more details, see [Peer Cache for Configuration Manager clients](https://docs.microsoft.com/en-us/sccm/core/plan-design/hierarchy/client-peer-cache).
 - Deploy Office as an application using the Office Client Management dashboard and Office 365 Installer wizard in Configuration Manager.
 The dashboard and wizard enable all the Configuration Manager features designed for Office, including removal of existing versions of Office and defining application settings.

 Make sure to complete the following requirements as well: